jimmason/gohost/README.md

 # gohost

-A lightweight, zero-config development server with hot reload for static websites.
+A fast, lightweight, zero-config development server with hot reload for static websites.

 Serve any folder over HTTP(S) with automatic browser refresh on file changes.